 Despite being known for her investment work, she has worked in organizing, politics and development aid as well.
 She impacted New Mexico’s evolution into a blue state by increasing Native American and Hispanic voter registration by 5,000 as part of a Bill Richardson-led Political Action Committee in 2004.
-She also worked with the UNDP H.I.V./A.I.D.S. program with the United Nations in Honduras, and under the auspices of the Special Court in Sierra Leone.
+She also worked with the United Nations in Honduras on HIV prevention programs, and under the auspices of the Special Court in Sierra Leone.

 Among other professional milestones, she founded and served as C.E.O. of Toniic, which united 200 investors and $4.5 billion devoted to social and environmental enterprises.
 Toniic arguably led the trend for global social angel investing.
 She is also a co-founder and chair of Transform Finance, the non-profit lives up to its name by “building a bridge between finance and social justice by using the tools of finance.”

 Notably, less than 1.1% of assets globally are managed by firms owned by a woman or person of color.
 Once again smashing stereotypes, Morgan co-founded and co-leads Candide Group, an Oakland-based Registered Investment Advisor.
 Its clients include members of the Pritzker family.

 Culled from a Voltaire novel, the name Candide sums up her ethos.